tuckersn/jank/README.md

 # Jank
-My Electron based toolbox, a playground for TypeScript/JavaScript mini applications using HTML5.
+A personal toolbox designed for running miniature programs visually with loose coupling built-in around a REPL.

-# ⚠️ DISCLAIMER ⚠️
+# ⚠️ SECURITY DISCLAIMER ⚠️
-This project is early into development and is intended primarily for fun and trying out new ideas.
-It is not secure, use at your own risk.
+This project is inherently insecure, and it is provided as is.
+This project is primarily for fun and educational purposes.
+If you find value you in it, great!

+This early into development especially there are a number of extremely insecure aspects of this project.
+Using this project out of the box shouldn't pose any threats, but to enable the maximum user power in the program it is inherently dangerous from a cyber security perspective.

 # Requirements
+Currently only tested against Windows 10.

-Requires bash and Node 14+
+Requires Git(Git bash) and Node 14+

 Following NPM packages required globally.
 ```